As far as reinventing yourself goes, the above photo is proof that it can be done.

 I was a total overcompensating, diseased to please, and insecure mess.

 Up until a few years ago, I didn’t understand why I was even here.
-I had no purpose, no true friends, no money, and no soulmate.
+I had no purpose, no true friends, no money, and no direction.
 I never felt like I had any real passion, success, or substance.
 Because of this, I had no self-respect.

 And because I had no self-respect, my social anxiety hit a point where even the simplest interactions would make me start to sweat, get incredibly paranoid, and replay everything in my head over and over.